 The next step is to turn the RA, DEC, z system into Cartesian coordinates.
 However, this transformation depends on the cosmological model.
 Using the current standard model of cosmology (also called $\Lambda$CDM) we can set up a cosmological framework by fixing a small set of parameters

-(1) The amount of baryonic matter (Omega0_b)
+(1) The amount of baryonic matter ($\Omega_b$)

-(2) The amount of cold dark matter (Omega0_cdm)
+(2) The amount of cold dark matter ($\Omega0_{cdm}$)

-(1) The amount of baryonic matter (Omega0_b)
+(1) The amount of baryonic matter ($\Omega_b$)

-(2) The amount of cold dark matter (Omega0_cdm)
+(2) The amount of cold dark matter ($\Omega0_{cdm}$)

-(3) The Hubble parameter h (or more precisely the Hubble parameter divided by 100, h = H/100)
+(3) The Hubble parameter $h$ (or more precisely the Hubble parameter divided by 100, $h = H/100$)

 \[